News and Events

 12 Mar 2023 • Stephan Krusche

 With the topic “Design and development of an escape room for the Mathematics lessons for lower and middle school”, a team of students Camerloher-Gymnasium Freising is now among the winners of the Bavarian State P-Seminar Prize, with mathematics as the main subject.
 The team wanted to name the Chair for Applied Software Technology as an external partner because some members of the group learned important programming skills and agile development methods in the Introduction to Software Engineering lecture ,offered by this chair in Summer 2021.
+The seminar was structured according to the Kanban method and the game architecture was based on the model of the small games developed in the tutorials.

 New conference paper: "Balancing between Creativity and Efficiency in Software Engineering Project Courses"